 Wednesday, March 11, 2015

 Director: Mike Leigh; As Turner: Timothy Spall.
 The film has the qualities of a painting.
-In some cases, the camera captures resembling the works of Turner.
+In some cases, the cinematography resembling the moist and chilly seascapes of Turner.
 This visually exhilarating biopic is an interesting account of a very human human being blessed by nature with an exceptional talent, without the quirks and eccentricities one associates with it.
 Timothy Spall's portrayal is dynamic and charismatic.
 The character of the artist and the men and women in his life are well fleshed.
 It brings to life the Dickens like era, the onset of industrialization, in which it is set.
 A film to relish and savor.